Cultural Properties Protection Rule

 Santa Fe NM 87501

-About the New Cultural Properties Protection Rule
+About the Cultural Properties Protection Rule

 Effective Date: December 1, 2022

-The purpose of the new Cultural Properties Protection Rule is to proactively identify archaeological sites and other cultural properties on state trust lands and protect them before they are damaged.
+The purpose of the Cultural Properties Protection Rule is to proactively identify archaeological sites and other cultural properties on state trust lands and protect them before they are damaged.
 The rule requires lessees of state trust lands to conduct informational reviews and cultural resource surveys before engaging in new surface disturbing activities and to adjust project activities to avoid damage to identified cultural properties.

 The rule provides for important exceptions, including repairs and maintenance of existing improvements such as fences and water tanks, that do not involve additional surface disturbance.
 The State Land Office has also launched the Cultural Survey Support Program in conjunction with the rule to help agricultural lessees and others with the survey process and to provide additional information and support regarding how to comply with the rule.